MultiCraft/repixture/mods/rp_mobs/API_templates.md

 * `target`: target, depending on `target_type`: position or object handle
 * `set_yaw`: If true, will set mob's yaw to face target
 * `reach_distance`: If mob is within this distance towards target, stop walking.
 If `nil`, has no effect
+* `max_distance`: If mob is further away from target than this distance, stop walking.
+If `nil`, has no effect
 * `jump`: jump strength if mob needs to jump or nil if no jumping
 * `jump_clear_height`: how many nodes to jump up at most
 * `stop_at_reached`: stop walking and finish if within `reach_distance` of target